Eosimops

 Eosimops is an extinct genus of pylaecephalid dicynodonts.
 They were small synapsids superficially resembling modern mammals.
 Eosimops is known from several skull specimens, as well as one complete skeleton.
 Eosimops lived during the Middle Permian of South Africa.

 Etymology

 Eosimops was named in by South African paleontologist Robert Broom.
-Its name is derived from the Ancient Greek Ēṓs (“dawn”) and ópsis (“appearance”).
+Its name is derived from the Ancient Greek Ēṓs ("dawn") and ópsis ("appearance").

 Discovery

 Eosimops was discovered in 1921 by Robert Broom, based on a single skull.
 It was found in the Tapinocephalus Assemblage Zone strata of South Africa, an area which provides a rich variety of early therapsids and covers a period of almost 100 million years ranging from the Permian to the Jurassic.
 Later, other skull specimens as well as a complete skeleton were found.
 Eosimops is found above the stratigraphic range of the early dicynodont Eodycynodon.
-Also found in the Pristerognathus Assemblage Zone, Eosimops occurs in association with animals like Eunotosaurus and scylacosaurid therocephalans.
+Also found in the Pristerognathus Assemblage Zone, Eosimops occurs in association with animals like Eunotosaurus and scylacosaurid therocephalians.